 This finding aid adds that Assistant Commissioners helped supervise “the work of the Bureau in the former Confederate states, the border states, and the District of Columbia,” and notes that while “the organizational structure of staff officers varied from state to state,” the work performed was often similar.
 “At various times, the staff could consist of a superintendent of education, an assistant adjutant general, an assistant inspector general, a disbursing officer, a chief medical officer, a chief quartermaster, and a commissary of subsistence.
 Subordinate to these officers were the assistant superintendents, or subassistant commissioners as they later became known, who commanded the subdistricts.”

 From November 1866 through May 1867, Washington H. R. Hangen served as the Agent for the St. Tammany and Washington Parish offices of the U.S. Bureau of Refugees, Freedmen, and Abandoned Lands.
-Stationed at the Madisonville, Louisiana Field Office, he made frequent visits on horseback throughout his assigned territory, working to set up new educational programs for black children and improve educational opportunities for all children, improve working conditions for black adults, and mitigate the impacts of poverty of blacks and whites across the region.
-He also worked to improve relations between blacks and whites by mediating disputes and, when these efforts failed and hate crimes ensued, he then helped victims receive justice by working with local authorities to aid in the prosecution of those committing such crimes.
+Stationed at the Madisonville, Louisiana Field Office, he made frequent visits on horseback throughout his assigned territory, working to set up new educational programs for Black children and improve educational opportunities for all children, improve working conditions for Black adults, and mitigate the impacts of poverty across the region.
+He also worked to improve relations between Black and White residents in the area by mediating disputes.
+And when hate crimes were committed, he helped victims receive justice by working with local authorities to aid in the prosecution of those committing such crimes.

 Office of Bureau of Refugees, F &’c